MrDerrick-007/Quadruped_Robot_CPSP_Project/README.md

 <!-- USAGE EXAMPLES -->
 ## Overview of Key Files

-In this section, you can see the main parts of the Isaac Gym folder.
+In this section, you can see an overview of the most important file in Isaac Gym folder.

 ### **Anymal.py:**
 <details>